yaitskov/eventslog-benchmark/README.md

-# eventslog-benchmark
+# GHC eventslog benchmark

-Observation how eventslog file size footprint and execution time changes with variation of threads and chunk size and message format (String, Text, ByteString, Unsafe) with fixed data written into eventslog.
+Observation how GHC eventslog file size footprint and execution time changes with variation of threads and chunk size and message format (String, Text, ByteString, Unsafe) with fixed data written into eventslog.